microsoft/react-native-windows-samples/docs/view-managers.md

 __Important__: The `IsPerspectiveEnabled` property is experimental and support for it may be removed in the future.

+### Note about wrapping Windows controls
+As described above, some native UI components such as `ScrollView` and `TextInput` have been built by wrapping native Windows controls from the UWP XAML controls library.
+As a result, their visual appearance, animations, etc. will always match their native Windows counterpart.
+UI components can also be built using Javascript.
+In this case the component's source code does not wrap a native control, but rather combines already contructed React Native Windows components to build itself.
+Components built in this way contain no C++/C# code.

+If you are looking for your constructed component to always match the styling of it counterpart in Windows, choosing to build your component by wrapping a XAML control would be the best option for you.
+Follow the steps below to learn how to build your native UI component.
+Conversely, if this characteristic is not important for your component's purpose, construct the component in Javascript using other React Native Windows components as building blocks.
+Follow the steps [here](https://reactnative.dev/docs/intro-react) to learn how to build your component.

 ## Initial Setup

 Prerequisite: Follow the [Native Modules Setup Guide](native-modules-setup.md) to create the Visual Studio infrastructure to author your own stand-alone native module for React Native Windows